 The National Institutes of Health (NIH) GAIT study published in February, 2006 revealed that 65.7% of patients with moderate to severe osteoarthritis knee pain experienced pain relief taking glucosamine hydrochloride a natural supplement.
 The result was nearly as effective as the 69.4% who experienced pain relief taking Cox-2 selective inhibitor Celebrex (celecoxib), which has come under fire by the Food and Drug Administration (FDA) for side effects.

 COX-2 selective inhibitors are the prescription drugs used to treat the pain and inflammation of most arthritis types.
 Of these, Celebrex is the only NSAID currently on the market in the United States and its safety has now been questioned.
 Celebrex was originally approved by the FDA on December 31, 1998.

 All over-the-counter pain relievers for arthritis treatment should be taken with care to avoid serious problems that can occur with misuse.
 Presently, those drugs contain aspirin, ibuprofen, and naproxen.
-Certain factors can increase the risk of liver toxicity from products containing acetaminophen (Tylenol, Exedrin) and the risk of gastrointestinal bleeding from the use of NSAID’s.
+Certain factors can increase the risk of liver toxicity from drug formulations containing acetaminophen (Tylenol, Exedrin) and the risk of gastrointestinal bleeding from the use of NSAID’s.